-If you need urgent medical help there are a range of options available to you including GPs, Pharmacists, Urgent treatment centres and 111.
+If you need urgent medical help there are a range of options available to you including GPs, Pharmacists, Urgent Treatment Centres (UTCs) and 111.
+There are also support groups available in the community to help you stay well.

-The Emergency Department (ED) or A&E is for emergencies only.
+The Emergency Department (ED) is for emergencies only.
 This means if you need life saving care.

-If you are unsure where to go, please call NHS 111 or access them online for further information and support.
+If you are unsure where to go, please contact NHS 111 by phone or online for further information and support.

 What is a Pharmacy?